diverse-team/diverse-team.github.io/content/talks/20200611-diverse-coffee.md

 ---
-date: 2020-08-30T13:00:00
+date: 2020-06-11T13:30:00
-title: A Temporal Model for Interactive Diagnosis of Adaptive Systems # Do not include the name of the event or the speakers
+title: Team News # Do not include the name of the event or the speakers
-abstract: A long abstract
+abstract: Discussion about the video presenting the research work of the team and about the new website.
-abstract_short: A very short abstract # Do not repeat the title of the talk or the name of the event or the name of the speakers
+#abstract_short: A very short abstract # Do not repeat the title of the talk or the name of the event or the name of the speakers
 event: DiverSE Coffee
 #event_url: https://example.com # Optional
 location: Rennes, France
-speaker: Severa Stern
+speaker: Luc Lesoil, Oscar Luis Vera-Pérez
 #image: /images/logo.svg # Optional
 #url_video: https://www.youtube.com/embed/Xf1cfemeX_U # Optional.
 It must be the embed URL.
 #url_pdf: documents/example.pdf # example.pdf is expected to be in the static/document. folder.
 It can also be any URL.